On the critical-subcritical moments of moments of random characteristic polynomials: a GMC perspective: Introduction

-\begin{rem} At first glance it is not obvious how \eqref{eq:cbe_conj} coincides with our earlier conjecture regarding the CUE when $\beta = 2$, but this may be deduced from the equivalent and simpler representation of $\Upupsilon^\beta(\cdot)$ for rational values of $\beta$, see \cite[Lemma 7.1]{BHR2019}. \end{rem}
+\begin{remark} At first glance it is not obvious how \eqref{eq:cbe_conj} coincides with our earlier conjecture regarding the CUE when $\beta = 2$, but this may be deduced from the equivalent and simpler representation of $\Upupsilon^\beta(\cdot)$ for rational values of $\beta$, see \cite[Lemma 7.1]{BHR2019}. \end{remark}

 \paragraph{Classical compact groups.} Following the spirit of previous works on unitary matrices, the convergence of characteristic polynomials to GMC measures has recently been established in \cite{FK2020} for other classical compact groups, namely the orthogonal group $\mathrm{O}(N)$ and symplectic group $\mathrm{Sp}(2N)$\footnote{By $\mathrm{Sp}(2N)$ we mean the collection of unitary symplectic matrices of size $2N \times 2N$.}.
 More precisely, if $\Ga(N) = \mathrm{O}(N)$ or $\mathrm{Sp}(N)$ (the latter case only makes sense when $N$ is even), and $P_N(\theta) = \det(I - U_N e^{-i\theta})$ where $U_N \in \Ga(N)$ is Haar-distributed, then